Learn of Christ

 4And, being assembled together with them, commanded them that they should not depart from Jerusalem, but wait for the promise of the Father, which, saith he, ye have heard of me.
 5For John truly baptized with water; but ye shall be baptized with the Holy Ghost not many days hence.
 6When they therefore were come together, they asked of him, saying, Lord, wilt thou at this time restore again the kingdom to Israel?
 7And he said unto them, It is not for you to know the times or the seasons, which the Father hath put in his own power.
 8But ye shall receive power, after that the Holy Ghost is come upon you: and ye shall be witnesses unto me both in Jerusalem, and in all Judaea, and in Samaria, and unto the uttermost part of the earth.

-Jesus commands them to stay.
+Jesus commands them to stay - here in Jerusalem, in the city where they have just watched Him be executed, in the very place most dangerous to them.
 Not to run, not to hide, not to go back to their old trades.
-Stay here, in Jerusalem, in the city where they have just watched Him be executed.
-Stay in the very place most dangerous to them.
-This is not cowardice but obedience.
+Staying is obedience.
 The resurrection power they have seen is about to become their own, and they will need it in that very city.

 The disciples ask the deeply human question: "Wilt thou at this time restore again the kingdom to Israel?"
 They are still thinking of kingdoms as borders and armies, as thrones and tributaries.
 They are still hoping for the kind of power that can be pointed at on a map.
 Jesus does not answer their specific question.
 He redirects it.
 That kind of power is not yours to know about.
 But this kind of power - the power to speak my name from city to city, from nation to nation, the power to heal and forgive and multiply - that is for you, and it is coming soon.